 California Payment Bonds

-What is a Payment Bond?
+What is a Surety Payment Bond?

 A payment bond is a specific kind of surety bond that guarantees subcontractors, laborers, and material suppliers are paid according to the terms of a contract.
 You’ll often see payment bonds required for a contractor bidding on public projects or a general contractor requiring them from their subcontractors.

-How to Apply for a Payment Bond
+How to Apply for Payment Bonds

 The Contractor’s Experience